Accounting and Valuation Methods

 Loans and receivables are non-derivative financial assets that are not quoted in an active market.
 They are measured at amortized cost using the effective interest method.
-This category comprises trade receivables, the financial receivables and loans included in other financial assets, the additional financial receivables and loans reported under other assets, and cash and cash equivalents.
+This category comprises trade receivables, the financial receivables and loans included in other financial assets, and cash and cash equivalents.

 All other primary financial assets, if they are not loans and receivables, must be classified as available for sale and are reported at fair value if it can be determined reliably.
 Basically, these assets comprise equity instruments, and also debt instruments not being held to maturity.
 Unrealized gains and losses are recorded taking account of deferred taxes and are recognized in other equity items with no effect on income.
 If equity instruments have no price quoted on an active market and if their fair value cannot be determined reliably, they are measured at cost.

 If the fair value of available-for-sale financial assets falls below the acquisition costs or there are objective signs that an asset’s value has been impaired, the cumulative loss recognized directly in equity is reversed and shown in the statement of income.
 The company bases its assessment of possible impairments on all available information, such as market conditions and prices, investment-specific factors, and the duration and extent of the drop in value below acquisition costs.
 Impairments affecting a debt instrument are reversed in subsequent periods, provided that the reasons for the impairment no longer apply.
 When the financial instruments are disposed of, the cumulative gains and losses recognized in equity are included in the statement of income.